scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 plotting of data and generation of compelling figures.
-Finally, pandas provides many tools for data processing, including a structure called a DataFrame (inspired by a data structure with the same name in the R language CITE), which facilities many data manipulations.
+Finally, pandas provides many tools for data processing, including a structure called a DataFrame (inspired by a data structure with the same name in the R language [RCT13]_), which facilities many data manipulations.
 Note, we are certainly not the first to consider this collection of libraries to be important for Data Science, and this particular case study was inspired by the excellent book "Python for Data Analysis: